+the function do?

+Examples

+Write some examples, then circle and label what changes examples:

+( ) is

+function name input(s) what the function produces

+() is) what the function produces

+end

+Definition

-Examples Write some examples, then circle and label what changes examples: function name input(s) is what the function produces function name input(s) input(s) what the function produces end Definition Write the definition, giving variable names to all your input values fun): function name variable(s) what the function does with those variable(s) end
+Write the definition, giving variable names to all your input values

+fun ( ).

+function name variable(s) ).

+what the function does with those variable(s)